jolie/docs/web/tutorials/using-more-input-ports-and-protocols/sodeps.md

     }
  }
 ```

-Note that in this client the corresponding sodep outputPort is defined.
-In the behaviour, a simple choice is offered to the user on the console for selecting the operation to invoke.
-Depending on the choice, the user is asked to insert the specific parameters required by the operation, then the message is sent to the AdvamcedCalculatorService.
-In the following we report an example of an execution:
+Note that the outputPort requires two more parameters: `ssl.trustStore` and `ssl.trustStorePassword` which allows to the define the trust store where checking the validity of the server certificate.
+To this end, it is important to [extract the certificate](https://access.redhat.com/documentation/en-us/red_hat_jboss_data_virtualization/6.2/html/security_guide/extract_a_self-signed_certificate_from_the_keystore) from the keystore of the service and [add it to the trustore](https://access.redhat.com/documentation/en-us/red_hat_jboss_data_virtualization/6.2/html/security_guide/add_a_certificate_to_a_truststore_using_keytool) of the client.
+In the following we report how to run the client and how it appears its console:

 ```
 jolie sodep_client.ol